Code-Institute-Submissions/Wbwren-bitcoin-technical-indicators_AprResub/README.md

 The purpose of the project is provide the user with a number of technical indcators for bitcoins price action and encourage them to pay to access the premium metric.
 The premium metric is a risk indicator, combining the other metrics into one and indicating optimal buying and selling oportinities.

+The project contains the following apps:
+* Dashboard
+    * Explains the purpose of the site and encourages the user to register.

+* Login / registration
+    * Allows user to create an account and login.

+* Metrics
+    * Displays all of the currently available metrics.

+* Metric Details
+    * Renders a Plotly chart with Bitcoins price and selected indicator.

+* Edit price data
+    * Administrators can add price data as required (currently this is not automated)

+* Checkout
+    * Users can purcahse lifetime access to the premium indicator

 # Loading Bitcoin Price Data
 - download bitcoin historical data csv from predered source (e.g. investing.com)